p-charis/cpapaevangelou/_talks/21-jolt-toulouse.md

 location: "Toulouse, France"
 ---

-Organised &amp; participated in the JOLT June 2021 Conference in Toulouse
+Organised and participated in the June 2021 JOLT conference in Toulouse.